JordanRL/operator-overloading-rfc/README.md

 ($a ** $b) ** $c === $a ** ($b ** $c); // Pow by definition is not associative
 ```

 Associativity faces a similar problem to commutativity.
 Addition and multiplication are associative over the real numbers, and as `int` and `float` are part of the reals, the `+` and `*` operators are currently associative for all PHP code.
+This behavior cannot be guaranteed however with objects which use operator overloading.
+In particular, `$a` and `$b` may be entirely different classes that accept different types as arguments.

 ## Operator Overloads in Other Languages